pytroll/pyresample/docs/source/spherical_geometry.rst

 Below is an example calculating how much of an area of interest is covered by two satellite overpasses.
 It operates on a list of `trollsched.satpass.Pass` satellite passes.
-See trollschedule_ how to generate a list over satellite overpasses.
+See trollschedule_ how to generate a list of satellite overpasses.
 `area_def` is an :class:`~pyresample.geometry.AreaDefinition` object.

 .. code-block:: python